-This hormone is made in the pituitary gland.
+This hormone is made in the pituitary gland (in the base of the brain.)
 It stimulates the ovaries to ovulate and works alongside insulin to promote testosterone production.
 A high level of LH is found in about 4 in 10 women with PCOS.
 A high LH level combined with a high insulin level means that the ovaries are likely to produce too much testosterone.

 Being overweight or obese is not the underlying cause of PCOS.
 However, if you are overweight or obese, excess fat can make insulin resistance worse.
 This may then cause the level of insulin to rise even further.
 High levels of insulin can contribute to further weight gain producing a 'vicious cycle'.
 Losing weight, although difficult, can help break this cycle.